-In this 74th series of games which are used to offer up the young as penance due to a past uprising and government intimidation, things have an unexpected ending and there are some twists, especially since two youths are representing District 12.
+In this 74th series of games which are used to offer up the young as penance due to a past uprising and government intimidation, events have an unexpected ending and there are some twists, especially since two youths are representing District 12.
 But the government is demanding death and death they get.
 Despite an interesting storyline the violent acts feature a young man's neck being snapped, blood and death from weapons, and unfortunately strong language too including two "Da*n you" statements.
 We do not award our Dove Seal to films which contain this curse.
 A girl uses one in surprise and another one in anger about someone she cares for but there are still two of them to deal with in the movie.
 It's too bad that violence and language takes the fun out of these games for family viewing.
 The ending may satisfy some but the strong violence and language left us disappointed that we could not award it our Dove Seal.

 Sex: Scenes of a couple kissing a few times.